Doc Dougherty, longtime Garden City lacrosse coach, dies at 79

 "The night before [games], he never slept," said Janet Dougherty, his wife of 21 years.
 "It consumed him.
 We would go through a VCR once a month, maybe once every two months."

-Doc Dougherty, who coached lacrosse for 33 seasons at Garden City and one season at Lawrence, winning 567 games, died March 19 of interstitial lung disease at his home, his wife said.
+Doc Dougherty, who coached lacrosse for 33 seasons at Garden City and one season at Lawrence and won 567 games, died March 19 of interstitial lung disease at his home, his wife said.
 He was 79.

 "He was an icon, that guy," said longtime assistant Doug Dwyer, 66, of Garden City.